If you avoid dentistry because of fear or anxiety, minor oral health concerns can worsen and eventually require extensive dental work.

 Oral sedatives can make you feel drowsy for several hours, so you will need to arrange for a friend or family member to transport you to and from your appointment.

-Who Chooses Sedation?
+Who Can Benefit From Sedation?

-Patients Who Can't Sit Still
+Patients Who Have Trouble Sitting Still

 Some patients find it difficult to sit still in a dental chair, especially patients with ADHD, arthritis, or special needs.
 Dental sedation can help these patients feel comfortable for the duration of their treatment.